oracle/graal/substratevm/DebugInfo.md

 Cannot access memory at address 0x2
 ```

-Array type layouts are also modelled with a class.
-The class inherits
+Array type layouts are modelled as a C++ class type.
+It inherits
+from class Object so it includes the hub and idHash header fields
+defined by _objhdr.
+It adds a length field and an embedded (C++) data
-fields from an array header struct specific to the array element type,
+array whose elements are typed from the Java array's element type,
-one of _arrhdrZ _arrhdrB, _arrhdrS, ... _arrhdrA (the last one is for
-object arrays).
-Inherited fields include the hub, array length, idHash
-to round up the header size to a boundary suitable for the array
-element type.
-The array class (layout) type includes only one field, a
-C++ array of length zero whose element type is a primtiive type or
-Java referece type.
+either primitive values or object references.

 ```
 (gdb) ptype 'java.lang.String[]'
-type = struct java.lang.String[] : public _arrhdrA {
+type = class java.lang.String[] : public java.lang.Object {
+    int len;
     java.lang.String *data[0];
 }
 ```

+The embedded array is nominally sized with length 0.
+However, when a
+Java array instance is allocated it includes enough space to ensure
+the data array can store the number of items defined in the length
+field.

-Notice that the type of the values stored in the data array is
+Notice that in this case the type of the values stored in the data
-`java.lang.String *` i.e. the C++ array stores Java references
+array is `java.lang.String *`.
+The the C++ array stores Java
-i.e. addresses as far as the C++ model is concerned.
+object references i.e. addresses as far as the C++ model is
+concerned.

-When gdb knows the Java type for a reference it can be printed without
+If gdb already knows the Java type for a reference it can be printed
-casting using a simpler version of the hubname command.
-For example,
+without casting using a simpler version of the hubname command.
+For
-the String array retrieved above as $4 has a known type.
+example, the String array retrieved above as $4 has a known type.

 ```
 (gdb) ptype $4
-type = struct java.lang.String[] : public _arrhdrA {
+type = class java.lang.String[] : public java.lang.Object {
+    int len;
     java.lang.String *data[0];
 }

-command hubname
+define hubname
   x/s (($arg0))->hub->name->value->data
 end